01 of 36

 Natural, organic yellow dyes for fabric and fibers can be created from blossoms, leaves, roots, and bark of many different plants.
 The key is to gather these plants during the proper season and then create the dyes.

 Once the dyes are ready, the way you apply the dye depends on the fabric or fibers you wish to color.
-Once you've mastered yellow dyes, why not try to create other colors:Continue to 2 of 36 below.
+Once you've mastered yellow dyes, why not try to create other colors like black, blue, green, purple, and more.Continue to 2 of 36 below.

 02 of 36